Appeal Divorce Ruling – Divorce Court Appeals in Florida

 Motion for Rehearing:

 This is the type of appeal everyone normally sees or hears about.
 Your divorce appeal will be heard by the District Court of Appeals – a court that is higher than the trial court.
 This type of appeal must be initiated within 30 days of the date of the order.
 An appeal is the most technical type of filing.
 You cannot show any new evidence or facts to the Appellate Court.
 Everything is based on the evidence shown in the trial court.
 You must be prepared to show the Appellate Court the Trial Court did not follow the established divorce law.
+The actual appeal requires us to prepare an Appellate Brief – a 10 to 50 page technical document that details the law and how the trial court judgment did not comply with the law.
 Even if you win an appeal, some cases must go back to the trial court to weight the issue once again.

 Motion for Relief from Judgment or to Set Aside a Judgment: